Eagle Group Blog

 In 1959 when APT was developed, computers weren't quite mainstream, but the technology grew quickly enough.
 Early NC machines could be programmed and controlled by small computers attached to each machine.

+The progress of technology is leading to exciting possibilities for the future of CNC machining.
 As global demand for CNC machined products grows and changes, a wide variety of innovations are currently taking place in the CNC machining industry.

-3D Printing - both a competitor to CNC machining and a complementary process, industrial 3D printing is also growing rapidly.
-While machining is a subtractive process–starting with solid stock and cutting away material to form a shape–3D printing is additive.
+3D Printing – Both a competitor to CNC machining and a complementary process, industrial 3D printing is also growing rapidly.
+While machining is a subtractive process – starting with solid stock and cutting away material to form a shape – 3D printing is additive.
 In many cases, designers can 3D print a prototype, and use it as a pattern to configure CNC equipment.
 In other cases, products can be accurately and precisely 3D printed straight from design software.

-At-Home CNC - The market for DIY CNC kits and inexpensive CNC machinery has grown exponentially over the past few decades.
+At-Home CNC The market for DIY CNC kits and inexpensive CNC machinery has grown exponentially over the past few decades.
 While they don't offer anything new in terms of processes, these at-home CNC stations make product development easier, faster and cheaper than ever.
 With the financial burden of metalworking vastly decreased, there's no telling what inventive products might come out of a hobbyist's garage.

 Want to know more about CNC machining processes and equipment?
 Download our free ebook, CNC Machining Process Guide.
+This 31-page resource is designed for manufacturing professionals seeking to deepen their understanding of key processes, applications and best practices of metalcasting and CNC machining techniques.